hardliner66/CommandLineHere/README.md

 # CommandLineHere
-Small AutoHotKey Script to create "open here" keybinds for tools i use
+Small AutoHotKey Script to create "open here" keybinds for tools i use.

+# Installation
+Download the exe and put into autostart.

-Current Keybindings:
+# Current Keybindings

 | keybind             | effect                | comments                                                  |
 |---------------------|-----------------------|-----------------------------------------------------------|